bablogy/Dijkstra/README.md

 The program with readGraph works perfectly with the teensy 3.6 too

-You can use the the WriteGraphToFile.ino to write the initial graph to SD card (the experimental graph)
+You can use the WriteGraphToFile.ino to write the initial graph to SD card (the experimental data)

 I hope this program will be useful for you